zoraizasif/Hackerrank-Solutions-JS/README.md

 # Hackerrank-Solutions-JS
-Some easy and medium difficulty level solutions to HackerRank problems
+Some solutions to HackerRank problems

 ## Problems
 1. Sales By Match